 If you are reading this message, we suppose you are visiting this page to consider using Kenko Teleplus DGX tele converter in your activities as a photographer.
 Let us remind you that tele converter placed between the camera body and lens contains a set of optics that will effectively increase the focal length of any lens with which it is used.
 For example, tele converter with magnification 2x will multiply the focal length of your lens by two, turning a 200mm lens into an equivalent of 400mm.
 It is very convenient advantage for a photographer, who does not have enough budget to buy expensive tele lenses.

 But one must also know that tele converter shallows depth of field and makes your optical system darker increasing the aperture equivalent value.
 That means depending on shooting conditions the AF system may not work well and the accuracy of the AF cannot be guaranteed.
 The same can be said about cameras with F8 AF sensor.

 It will be greatly appreciated if the above advantage and disadvantage of the tele converter is well understood before making a decision.

-- Turn off optical correction functions, vibration reduction (VR) and focus aid assistance modes before using Kenko Teleplus DGX tele converter.
+- Turn off optical correction functions, Vibration Reduction (VR) or Image Stabilizer (IS) functions, focus aid assistance and AF micro adjustment functions before using Kenko Teleplus DGX tele converter.

 - Proper work and accuracy of AF only when lens has resulting aperture f/5.6 or faster.
 If resulting aperture is greater than f/5.6 - manual focus is strongly recommended.

 - Kenko Teleplus DGX tele converters are not compatible with Canon lenses with built-in nano USM motor.

 * resulting aperture = wide open aperture value of master lens x magnification of the tele converter.

 Better to know!

 - Camera and lens manufactures that are not in the check list or any discontinued product are not guaranteed to work properly with Kenko Teleplus DGX tele converters.